 - Respect the Space.
 Be a caretaker for the Space so that other members of the community can enjoy it in the future.
 This means not damaging the Space in any way.
-It also means that you are responsible for any damage to the Space or injury to any person caused by you or your guests, and will defend, indemnify and hold us and CZI harmless from and against any and all claims, liabilities or costs incurred on account of any such damage or injury caused by any act or omission by you or them or otherwise by your or their neglect or fault.
-IF YOU INCUR SUCH DIRECT DAMAGES AS A RESULT OF USING THE SPACE, 801’s and CZI’s DAMAGES ARE CAPPED AT $1000.
+It also means that you are responsible for any damage to the Space or injury to any person or personal property caused by you or your guests, and will defend, indemnify and hold us and CZI (and its officers, directors, employees, and affiliates) harmless from and against any and all claims, liabilities, damages or costs incurred (“Claim”) on account of any such damage or injury caused by any act or omission by you or them or otherwise by your or their neglect, willful misconduct, fraud or fault.
+IN NO EVENT WILL 801, CZI, OR ANY OF THEIR AFFILIATES BE LIABLE TO YOU OR ANY OTHER PARTY FOR ANY INDIRECT, INCIDENTAL, SPECIAL OR CONSEQUENTIAL DAMAGES, HOWEVER CAUSED, IN CONNECTION WITH THE USE OF THE SPACE OR THIS AGREEMENT.
+IF YOU INCUR SUCH DIRECT DAMAGES AS A RESULT OF OR IN CONNECTION WITH USING THE SPACE, 801’S and CZI’S, AND ANY OF THEIR AFFILIATES’ DAMAGES ARE CAPPED AT $1,000 IN THE AGGREGATE.

 - It’s your Event, not 801’s.
 801 makes the space available to your Organization and others like it, but that doesn’t mean we or CZI sponsor, endorse, or officially “host” those Events – they are your Organizations’ Events.
-To that end, you agree to not use the CZI logo or name in your promotions or otherwise suggest your event is endorsed by CZI or 801.
+Your organization is solely responsible for any license, permit, tax, or other requirement arising from Events.
+Also, you agree to not use the CZI logo or name in your promotions or otherwise suggest your event is endorsed by CZI or 801.
 If you have questions about this policy, you can email email@example.com.

 - Filming and Photography.
 You are welcome to collect photos and videos of your Event.
 Please seek explicit permission from other groups or individuals who may appear in your content.
 Please also seek permission from CZI if any content features CZI logos or branding.